Ad

 Of the many causes of ear problems in dogs, ear mites are common, and most often found in puppies and young adult dogs.
 Ear mites are tiny little bugs that live in the ear canal, and they bite through the skin to feed.
 Telltale symptoms are scratching at the ears and violent shaking of the head.
 The insides of the ears will appear red, crusted, and scabbed.
 You may notice earwax that looks like coffee grounds (this is dried blood), and there may be an odor as well.

-Get to know your dog's ears, and check them once a week (like when you're giving him a nice head-scratching for being such a good dog).
-Once you've come to know what your dog's ears should look like, you'll instantly recognize when there's a problem.
+Get to know your dog’s ears, and check them once a week (like when you’re giving them a nice head-scratching for being such a good dog).
+Once you’ve come to know what your dog’s ears should look like, you’ll instantly recognize when there’s a problem.

 When it's time to see a vet

-Because the ear is easy to examine (unless you have an unwilling dog, or he's in obvious discomfort), it's not hard to stay on top of ear health.
+Because the ear is easy to examine (unless you have an unwilling dog, or they’re in obvious discomfort), it’s not hard to stay on top of ear health.
 If you notice any of the following, make an appointment with your veterinarian:

 • Excessive wax in the ear